I am from New Jersey. New Yorkers may think they have better bagels and pizza, but they’re wrong.

 I am interested in bacterial genomics, host-microbe interactions, and all things bacteriophage.
 My training is in molecular biology with a focus on DNA and RNA sequencing of microbiomes.
-While much of my time is spent at the bench, I am proficient in R, Bash, and many Linux-based NGS analysis tools.

 I’m a regular contributor on Biology Stack Exchange.
 Below are some of my favorite questions I’ve answered.
 Come ask more!